-1. What benefits are offered under the Plan?
+1. What benefits are available?

-Under our Plan, you can pay for the following benefits or expenses during the year:
+Under our Plan, you can choose to receive your entire compensation or use a portion to pay for the following benefits or expenses during the year:

-2. Health Flexible Spending Account
+Health Flexible Spending Account:

 The Health Flexible Spending Account enables you to pay for expenses allowed under Sections 105 and 213(d) of the Internal Revenue Code which are not covered by our insured medical plan and save taxes at the same time.
-The Health Flexible Spending Account allows you to be reimbursed by the Employer for expenses incurred by you and your dependents.
+The Health Flexible Spending Account allows you to be reimbursed by the